Constraining the gravitational-wave emission of core-collapse supernovae with ground-based detectors: Upper limits on the GW energy emitted by CCSNe

 \section{Upper limits on the GW energy emitted by CCSNe}

 We analyze the O3 cross-correlation spectra \cite{LVK:O3opendata} from Advanced LIGO and Virgo.
 The data comprise coincident strain from the H1 (LIGO Hanford), L1 (LIGO Livingston), and V1 (Virgo) detectors, and we follow the methodology of Ref.~\cite{LVK-O3-SGWB}.
-Data segments are Hann-windowed, Fourier transformed, and inverse-noise weighted to construct the cross-correlation estimator; nonstationary intervals and instrumental lines are mitigated by time-domain gating and frequency notching.
-Assuming the binned cross-correlation estimator is approximately Gaussian, the likelihood function for model parameters $\boldsymbol{\Theta}$ reads
+Data segments are Hannwindowed, Fourier transformed, and inverse-noise weighted to construct the cross-correlation estimator; nonstationary intervals and instrumental lines are mitigated by time-domain gating and frequency notching.
+The frequency range of O3 binned spectra is $20$--$1726~\mathrm{Hz}$.
+Assuming the cross-correlation estimator is approximately Gaussian, the likelihood function for model parameters $\boldsymbol{\Theta}$ reads